anacierdem/ed64/README.md

 - [x] Implement ROM loader on js.
 - [x] Implement a basic rebootable ROM.
 - [x] Add a hook to newlib's stdout for serial interface.
+- [ ] Implement everdrive as a libdragon dependency.
 - [ ] Implement a fully stable rebootable ROM.
 - [ ] Add a GDB stub for real-time debugging & hot replacement.
 - [ ] Implement a debugger for debugging the RSP.